Luke-Gentry/agentforce-mcp/README.md

 # MCP-OpenAPI Server

-A server that exposes OpenAPI endpoints as tools via the [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol).
+A server that exposes OpenAPI endpoints as tools via the [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol) for use with cloud-based agents.

 The MCP-OpenAPI Server provides a bridge between AI agents and your existing APIs by exposing OpenAPI-defined endpoints through the Model Context Protocol.
 This allows AI agents to discover and use external APIs with properly typed arguments and responses.